 Take it slow and meander through the old mining township.
 Step over original bluestone gutters to see the elaborate façades built during the nineteenth century gold rush.
 Guide yourself, or follow the Historic Buildings Street Walk.

 Discover the village's secrets direct from locals in museums, antique stores and craft galleries, while admiring the ornate shops with their original fittings.

 Dig for gold rush history with an underground tour of the Karrs Reef Gold Mine and at the historic local cemetery, notable for its large section of graves devoted to Chinese gold miners.

-Indulge your senses at the nearby Lavender Farm, and walk or drive through the picturesque Yackandandah Gorge.
+Take a walk to the picturesque Yackandandah Gorge or explore the extensive network of local mountain bike trails featuring remnants of Yackandandah’s golden past.
 Spot native birds and animals in the bushland, or go bushwalking and horse riding.